hahahah67-pixel/Ultraviolet-App/README.md

 ## Requirements

-- All normal requirements of ultraviltot exmaple app no extra requierments.
+- All normal requirements of UV ex. app ONLY
 -
 -